 The CONTRACTOR, through their Pollution Prevention Assistance (PPA) program, will conduct multimedia source control site visits and pollution prevention activities to businesses that are small quantity generators (SQGs) of dangerous waste.
-In this context an SQG is any business, non-profit, facility, school, or other organization that generates less than 220 pounds of dangerous waste per calendar month and less than 2.2 pounds of extremely hazardous waste per calendar year.
+In this context an SQG is any business, non-profit, facility, school, or other organization that generates less than 220 pounds of dangerous waste per calendar month and less than 2.2 pounds of extremely hazardous waste per calendar month.
 The site visits, along with other pollution prevention activities conducted by the CONTRACTOR, will be designed to reduce or eliminate dangerous waste and other pollutants at the source through best management practices that prevent spills and discharges to ground, air, and water (especially to industrial wastewater and stormwater).

-To further facilitate the reduction or elimination of toxic chemical use at the source, the CONTRACTOR will seek and discuss opportunities to assist businesses with switching processes, products, or equipment to use effective safer-alternatives.
+To further facilitate the reduction or elimination of toxic chemical use at the source, the CONTRACTOR will seek and discuss opportunities to assist businesses with switching processes, products, or equipment to use effective safer alternatives.
 This program will be known as the "Product Replacement Program" or PRP.

-The PPA work is expected to fall within these general proportions:
+PPA work is expected to fall within these general proportions:

-Technical Assistance (TA) visits (approximately 10-15% of TA visits will involve PRP) (see Section III) 65%
+Technical Assistance (TA) Visits (Approximately 10 - 15% of TA Visits may involve PRP) (See Section III) 65%

-Unique Program Elements (see Section II) 20%
+Unique Program Elements (See Section II) 20%

-Training (see Section VIII) 10%
+Training (See Section VIII) 10%

 Other (admin, staff meetings, etc.) 5%